Cryptolens/docs/legal/DataPolicy.md

 ---
-title: Data protection policy for SKM platform
+title: Data protection policy for the Cryptolens platform
 author: Artem Los
 description: Details of your rights as data controller, how to be GDPR compliant and safety measures in place to safeguard your data.
 labelID: security_advice
 ---

-# Cryptolens Data Protection Policy for SKM
+# Data Protection Policy

 ## Summary